-Returns are fixed and guaranteed.
-You don’t really need to worry about whether banks can default.
-You believe that Reserve Bank of India, the banking regulator, will take pro-active steps or in the worst case, the Government will come to your rescue.
+The FD returns are fixed and guaranteed.
+You don’t really need to worry about whether the banks can default.
+You believe that the Reserve Bank of India, the banking regulator, will take pro-active steps or in the worst case, the Government will come to your rescue.

 Hence, it is no surprise that a number of investors don’t look beyond fixed deposits for their debt investments.

-Of late, you would have read a lot about how debt mutual funds can present a credible alternative to bank fixed deposits.
-Some argue, and correctly so, that the debt mutual funds are more tax-efficient than fixed deposits.
-Others counter that the returns from debt mutual funds are not fixed, face credit risk and thus your money might be at risk.
+For some of us, debt mutual funds present a credible alternative to bank fixed deposits.
+Some argue, and correctly so, that the debt mutual funds are more tax-efficient than fixed deposits, especially for those in the higher income tax brackets.
+However, the returns from debt mutual funds are not fixed.
+Debt mutual funds face credit risk and interest rate risk and thus your money might be at risk.

 Please understand I am referring to only bank fixed deposits.
-I advise readers to stay away corporate fixed deposits and fixed deposits from small co-operative banks.
+I advise readers to stay away from corporate fixed deposits and fixed deposits from co-operative banks.

 Tax Treatment of Fixed Deposits and Debt Mutual Funds